Troops in the streets and political violence: Americans grapple with a charged moment

 Some of the latest messages from President Trump on immigration are mixed.
 On Thursday he signaled he would back off investigations affecting certain industries heavily reliant on immigrant labor, including agriculture and hotels.

 Yet the White House’s demand that ICE meet a target of 3,000 arrests a day so that Mr. Trump delivers on his administration’s reported goal of 1 million deportations a year appears to be driving the intensity of ICE activities.
-Administration officials have said that non-cooperation from law enforcement in “sanctuary” cities in handing over migrants held in jails has forced ICE to track down migrants at their homes, workplaces, and, in some cases, immigration-related court hearings.
+Administration officials have said that noncooperation from law enforcement in “sanctuary” cities in handing over migrants held in jails has forced ICE to track down migrants at their homes, workplaces, and, in some cases, immigration-related court hearings.

 The White House memo issued June 7 authorized the deployment of troops, including active-duty soldiers, in other states and cities for 60 days or at the discretion of the secretary of defense.
 Defense Secretary Pete Hegseth told a June 10 congressional hearing that more troops could be sent to cities “if there are riots … where law enforcement officers are threatened.”